BlackCatCode22/module-03-AndrewS3420/README.md

 1) package name: mystudent
    package contents: App.java, Student.java
 2) package name: mystuff
-   package contents: Driver.java, Your choice depicting an obect in everyday life as explained in the last portion of the Class and Objects video
+   package contents: Driver.java, Stuff.java.
+Your choice depicting an obect in everyday life as explained in the last portion of "Class and Objects" video.
 3)